-Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
+Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill, but to also become more energy efficient.
 We hope you find this post helpful!
-It makes it easier for you to know more about the ban on gas stoves.
+And makes it easier for you to know more about the ban on gas stoves.
 Be sure to also check out our one-of-a-kind energy savings calculator!

 The Energy Professor Electricity Rate Check Tool